rubyfu/RubyFu/module_0x3__network_kungfu/dns_spoofing.md

 Now we cant intercept DNS Query packet coming from victim's machine.
-Since PacketFu supports filters in capturing (to reduce mount of captured packets) we'll use `udp and port 53 and host` filter, then we'll inspect the captured packet to ensure that it's a query then find the requested domain.
-You can download the [DNS packet dump from here][1]
+Since PacketFu supports filters in capturing (to reduce mount of captured packets) we'll use `udp and port 53 and host` filter, then we'll inspect the captured packet to ensure that it's a query then find the requested domain. [**Download DNS packet dump from**][1]

 From wireshark, if we take a deeper look at the DNS query payload in `Domain Name System (query)`, we can see its been presented in hexdecimal format.